EromoseKing/phonebook-repo/README.md

 ## Phonebook Command Line Application

-This program is written in Dart programming language.
-It does the following
+This is a command line Dart programming language application with methods to:
 - Create a new contact (name and phone number)
 - Search for existing contacts
 - Edit contact list (name or phone number